-Sour beer—as you might expect—offers a puckery taste that is not found in the more conventional brews you may be used to.
-It's acidic, tart, and complex, but as a style of beer, rather hard to define and surprisingly diverse.
-If you enjoy a summer shandy, but want a little more beer and less juiciness, this is definitely a beer style worth exploring.
+Sour beer is produced throughout the world (Belgium is seen as a leader), and it encompasses beers of every color and style.
+If you enjoy a summer shandy but want a little more beer and less juiciness, this is definitely a beer style worth exploring.

 - Mixed fermentation uses a combination of Saccharomyces and Brett along with bacteria.

-- Wild fermentation may use Brett alone or pair it with Saccharomyces and is fermented for longer than normal beer.
+- Wild fermentation may use Brett alone or pair it with Saccharomyces and is fermented longer than normal beer.

 - Spontaneous fermentation can take years and relies on the natural organisms present in the environment or a beer's ingredients.

+How do you know if you're picking up a sour beer?
+Typically, only U.S. craft breweries place the word "sour" on a label.
+Some use "wild ale" in the beer's name, and you may also see "Brett beer."
 For other beers, you'll need to commit a few names to memory.
-These categories are produced in their countries of origin and replicated in other locales throughout the world.
+These sour beer styles are produced in their countries of origin and replicated in other locales throughout the world.

-Some of the best pairings are typical summer fare; think barbecue foods, brightly seasoned fish, and seafood entrees.
+Some of the best pairings are typical summer fare; think barbecue foods, brightly seasoned fish, and seafood entrées.
 These are also excellent beers for spicy foods, from Indian curry dishes to hot sauce-laden Tex-Mex, as they'll offer a cooling break from all the heat.
 Then again, they're also perfect brews for winter comfort foods like hearty stews and savory meat dishes that could use a thirst-quenching contrast in between bites.